About doping, dopant states, and how to calculate carrier density and locate the Fermi level in doped semiconductors.

 - Introduces a loosely bound hole, electrons can stay a bit further away from the nucleus at the acceptor energy level

-- due to solid solubility limit in the amount of dopants that can be taken by silicon before it loses intrinsic properties
+due to solid solubility limit in the amount of dopants that can be taken by silicon before it loses intrinsic properties- Locations of donor sites are very sparse

-- Once the electron comes out of the dip, it may not be distinguished among others
+is very small, electrons can be easily excited and move around in the conduction band- Once the electron comes out of the dip, it may not be distinguished among others

 - We can assume all electrons coming from donor dopants will be delocalized and become electrons in the conduction band